 Excusing My Bad Behavior

-My anger gets on a roll.
-I intend to say one critical thing or point out one flaw, and it snowballs into a long tirade.
-They get defensive, which makes me defensive.
-If I shift my blame onto everyone else, I won't experience as much guilt for my actions.
-Less guilt means that I'm more likely to engage in aggressive behavior, especially towards victims that I blame.
+But my anger is on a roll.
+I intend to say one critical thing, to point out one flaw, and it snowballs into a long tirade.
+I preemptively get defensive for my awful behavior because I know a backlash is coming, and when it happens, I double-down on my own outrage.
+I'm the only one who should ever be allowed to get upset.
+After all, the world revolves around me.
+When I shift the blame onto everyone else, I don't experience as much guilt for my actions.
+But less guilt means that I'm more likely to engage in aggressive behavior, especially toward the victims that I blame.
 It keeps my "positive view" of myself intact.
 Everything I do is for a good reason.
-I am never to blame.
-I am the victim.
-I was blowing off steam.
-In fact, I am showing restraint because I could be acting far worse.
-In this removal of my own culpability, I compromise my emotional growth.
-I become an adult-child, lacking emotional maturity.
+I'm never to blame.
+I'm always the victim.
+I was blowing off steam, don't judge me.
+In fact, think highly of me for showing restraint, because I could have been worse.
+In this removal of my accountability, I compromise my emotional growth.
+I become an adult-child, lacking in maturity and ethically stunted.

 In Experiments, Venting Anger Only Made People Angrier

 In a study about Facebook, people who shared frustrations, sadness, or vented online only ended up feeling worse.
 There was no catharsis and they didn't get the warm embrace they were looking for when they posted sad song lyrics or mysterious cries for help.

 One study found that users weren't using social networks to make two-way connections, some just wanted a one-way street, where attention should be directed towards them to make them special.
 But that's not what was happening.
 Attention-seeking was too transparent online, especially since things shared on Facebook were with the people that knew them well.
 The attention-seekers found no comfort, which made them more upset.
 Looking to vent online only made things worse.
 Famed coach and the author of Winning Every Day Lou Holtz said: